devdogio/Inventory-Pro-Docs/docs/API/UIWindow.md

 UIWindows are used a lot throughout Inventory Pro, this component handles the showing and hiding of any window and fires event when it does so.

+## Properties

+You can use the `isVisible` property to check whether the window is currently shown.

 ## Actions

 ```csharp